Scottish Open and The Open – July 2018

 At both the Scottish Open and The Open, I stayed on for the full events to fulfil BBC Scotland duties, and I was encouraged further about how the two roles continue to compliment each other.

 I’m currently on holiday with family but look forward to resuming the Christians in Sport/LOGOS work at the Czech Masters near Prague towards the end of August.

-Thanks for all your support and prayers.
+Thanks for your support and prayers over this busy July!